On appearances, the grants we award are not big and splashy in terms of specific amounts, but they are significant in far more lasting ways.

 That is why it is so important for the people of the Gorge to support the organization.
 Giving to the Foundation pays now and it pays forever.
 It pays now because it generates interest in the Foundation’s endowment.
 That interest is exactly what is used to award grants to local organizations.

-The more people who support it the more there is to give back.
+The more you support it, the more there is to give back.

-Some of the organizations having received grants include:
+Some of the organizations that have received Foundation Grants over the years: